-Delaware’s Milford Neck landscape might best be described as a patchwork of open spaces – beaches and dunes, tidal marshlands, freshwater wetlands, swamp and upland forests, and farmland – owned and managed by the State of Delaware, The Nature Conservancy, private individuals and others.
+Delaware’s Milford Neck landscape might be described as a patchwork of open spaces – beaches and dunes, tidal marshlands, freshwater wetlands, swamp and upland forests, and farmland – owned and managed by the State of Delaware, The Nature Conservancy, Delaware Wild Lands, private individuals and others.
 Together, these landowners conserve some of the First State’s most spectacular natural habitat.

-The Milford Neck landscape may be best known as a premier destination along the Eastern Seaboard for more than a million migratory shorebirds arriving each spring to feed on eggs laid by horseshoe crabs converging on Delaware Bay beaches.
+Milford Neck is perhaps best known as a premier destination for more than a million migratory shorebirds that visit each spring to feed on eggs laid by horseshoe crabs converging on Delaware Bay.
 However, the area also stands out for its forests.
-While much of the landscape has had to make room for scattered farms, Milford Neck still contains the only remaining forested area greater than 1,000 acres on the entire coast of Delaware, providing crucial habitat for species that require large, open tracts of land for part or all of their life cycles.
+While interrupted by scattered farms, much of the landscape contains the only remaining forested area greater than 1,000 acres on the entire coast of Delaware, providing crucial habitat for species that require large, open tracts of land for part or all of their life cycles.